stape-io/ga4-advanced-tag/README.md

 # GA4 Advanced tag for Google Tag Manager Server Side

-GA4 Advanced provides open-source alternative to GA4 Base Tag There are a few key features provided by the current tag:
+GA4 Advanced provides an open-source alternative to GA4 Base Tag There are a few key features provided by the current tag:
 - Ability to override all parameters (including `_gcs` and `cid`)
-- Data Source settings - you can build request to Google Analytics using `eventData` properties (Beta)
+- Data Source settings - you can build a request to Google Analytics using `eventData` properties (Beta)
 - Compatible with Google Analytics 4 Measurement Protocol

 ## How to use the GA4 Advanced tag: